-Psychology: 1 credit - How does the brain work?
-Why do we feel happy or sad?
-Psychology seeks to explain those things and more.
-In this full-year elective course, learn about and discuss the basics of psychology and the study of it.
-Explore how the brain works and thinks, why we feel and act the way we do, and much more.
+Psychology: 1 credit - Have you ever wondered about the brain and how it works?
+Or why we feel happy or sad?
+Psychology seeks to explain those things and more!
+In this full-year elective course, students will learn about and discuss the basics of psychology and the study of it.
+The course will explore how the brain works and thinks, why we feel and act the way we do, and much more!

-Women In History: 0.5 credits - Study the important roles that women played in American History from the pre-colonial era up until the present day.
+Women In History: 0.5 credits - In this course, students will learn about the important roles that women played in America from the pre-colonial era up until the present day.
 Key topics include the contributions of women before and during the Revolutionary War, the abolitionist, suffrage, civil rights, and feminist movements, as well as key pieces of legislation, particularly those obtained during the 1970s.
-Current issues are also examined.
+Current issues will also be examined.